 When a variant shows up as rare in the general “healthy” population, as indicated by low frequency or absence in one or more commonly referenced population catalogs such as GnomAD Exomes or 1000 Genomes, this indicates by proxy that the variant may be pathogenic.
 However, several factors determine the frequency threshold below which a variant is considered rare enough to… Read more »

 Thank you to all our viewers who attended our webcast last week on VarSeq 2.5.0: VSClinical AMP Workflow from the User Perspective.
-If you did not get a chance to attend but would still like to see the new upgrades to VarSeq 2.5.0, please visit our website here.
-Overall, this webcast highlighted the versatility of VarSeq, demonstrating both a Tumor-Normal… Read more »
+Overall, this webcast highlighted the versatility of VarSeq, demonstrating both a Tumor-Normal somatic workflow and a singleton somatic analysis.
+In addition, we got to see the utility of our new cancer classifier and the upgrades to our Golden… Read more »

 Traditionally genetic tests in cancer have focused on small gene panels that restrict their analysis to a small number of well-studied cancer genes.
 However, as sequencing costs have decreased, many clinical laboratories have embraced comprehensive genomic profiling tests that rely on whole exome and whole genome next-generation sequencing (NGS) workflows, which can detect millions of high-quality variants for a single… Read more »